geevi/geevi.github.io_code/content/project/hardness.md

 date = "2016-04-27"

 # Project title.
-title = "Hardness of Approximate Coloring"
+title = "Hardness of Approximation"

 # Project summary to display on homepage.
 summary = "Improved lowerbounds for graph/hypergraph coloring."